jphmrst/PLC/src/plc/vfp/Lists.lagda.md

 layout    : page
 prev      : /Decidable/
 permalink : /Lists/
-next      : /
+next      : /MapProps/
 ---

 ```
 module plc.vfp.Lists where
 ```

-This section discusses the list data type.
-It gives further examples of many of the techniques we have developed so far, and provides examples of polymorphic types and higher-order functions.
+In this section we revisit the `List` data type, and study its properties.

 ## Imports